Your Visit

 April to September, by appointment, booked 3+ months in advance

-In addition to our public opening, we are delighted to open by appointment for Descendant Supporters throughout April to September, Tuesday to Saturday (booked well in advance and subject to availability and eligibility) - see separate section below.
+In addition to our public opening, we are also able to facilitate visits for descendants by appointment throughout April to September, Tuesday to Saturday (booked well in advance and subject to team availability).
 The Centre remains closed over the winter period (October to March) allowing us to focus on our research work.

 The Model Room

-Internee Review Meeting: Our Lead Researcher and Trustee is delighted to offer a complimentary Internee Review Meeting for Descendants supporting the Charity's ongoing work.
-If you would like to find out more about making an appointment to meet with our Researcher as part of your visit to discuss your ancestor's specific experience of internment at all camps, please contact us by email on info@knockaloe.im (or by post) well in advance to book a meeting and so that we can carry out in advance detailed research into your family to allow us to talk this through with you as part of your visit, and allow you to gain a deeper understanding of his specific experience.
-Internee Review Meetings must be booked 3+ months in advance of your visit, and please do share as much information as you can as even the tiniest detail can help us to share so much more with you during your visit.
+Internee Review Meeting: If you would like to arrange a private appointment to meet with our Researcher for a specific Internee Review as part of your visit to discuss your ancestor's experience of internment at all camps, please contact us by email on info@knockaloe.im (or by post) well in advance to book a meeting and so that we can carry out detailed research into your family to allow us to talk this through with you as part of your visit, and allow you to gain a deeper understanding of his specific experience.
+Internee Review Meetings must be booked 3+ months in advance of your visit, and please do provide as much information as you can as even the tiniest detail can help us to then share so much more with you during your visit.
 We are also able to facilitate these visits between April and September outside of our normal public opening periods, Tuesday to Saturday.
-We shall always try to accommodate your preferred travel plans during this period, however please do contact us well in advance before booking any trips to the Island to ensure the necessary staff are on hand.
+We shall always try to accommodate your preferred travel plans during this period, however please do contact us well in advance before booking any trips to the Island to ensure the necessary team members are on hand.
 The Exhibition is not open over the winter months (October to March) when we focus on research and collation.
-To find out more about the charity, see our 'Support Us' page.
+To find out more about the Registered Charity, see our 'Support Us' page here.

 The Bartels Room